 As was explained previously, the number on the model output file corresponding to an observation named “dum” is not actually used; nor can the name “dum” appear in the “observation data” section of a PEST control file.
 The use of this name is reserved for instances like the present case where a number must be read in order to facilitate navigation along a particular line of the model output file.
 The number is read according to the non-fixed observation protocol, for only observations of this type can be dummy observations.

-An alternative to the use of whitespace in locating the observation “obs1” in the above example could involve using the dummy observation more than once.
+An alternative to the use of whitespace-tab-comma instruction in locating the observation “obs1” in the above example could involve using the dummy observation more than once.
 Hence the instruction line below would also enable the number representing “obs1” to be located and read.

 l10 !dum! !dum! !dum! !obs1!

-However had the numbers in the above example been separated by commas instead of whitespace, the commas should have been used as secondary markers in order to find “obs1”.

 A number not surrounded by whitespace can still be read as a non-fixed observation with the proper choice of secondary markers.
 Consider the model output file line shown below.

 SOIL WATER CONTENT (NO CORRECTION)=21.345634%